Back Dorm Boys, Lonely Girls, and One Mad Man

 Lonelygirl15 is a fake video blog cooked up by Marin County, California, screenwriter Ramesh Flinders and his friend Miles Beckett, a physician turned filmmaker.

 The star of "lonelygirl15," a fictional teenage girl named "Bree," is played by New Zealand actress Jessica Rose.
-For a long time people thought the series was a legitimate video blog, until some Los Angeles Times reporters finally outed the creators and the star in September 2006.
+For a long time, people thought the series was a legitimate video blog, until some Los Angeles Times reporters finally outed the creators and the star in September 2006.
 There's just something about Bree and her so-called life that keeps 'em coming back for more, even after the series' cover was blown.
+Here's a sample:

 The World's Angriest RV Salesman